xmodpt/ChitUI_Plus/README.md

 **Common solutions:**

-- Run ChitUI as root: `sudo python3 main.py`
+- Run ChitUI as root: `bash run.sh`

 - Check USB cable is in DATA port (not PWR)